Frequently Asked Questions¶

 How do I access the Controller?¶

-If your Controller is launched as AMI from marketplace, you access the Controller instance via a web browser.
+If your Controller is launched as an AMI from marketplace, you access the Controller instance via a web browser.

-Login with username “admin”.
+Login with the username “admin”.
 The first time password is the private IP address of the controller instance.
 You are required to change the password at your first login.

 How do I secure the Controller access?¶

 There are several ways to secure your Controller access, as discussed below.

-Only TCP port 443 needs to be opened for inbound traffic to the controller.
-If you wish to reduce the scope of source addresses by specifying custom IP address, you must include all gateway public IP addresses, in addition to your own public IP address.
-This is because gateways launched from the controller use its public IP address to communicate back to controller.
+Only TCP port 443 needs to be opened for inbound traffic to the Controller.
+If you wish to reduce the scope of source addresses by specifying a custom IP address, you must include all gateway public IP addresses, in addition to your own public IP address.
+This is because gateways launched from the controller use its public IP address to communicate back to the Controller.